lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### chromaticism

-Chromaticism is applied as a kind of pitch quantization.
+**chromaticism** is applied as a kind of pitch quantization.
 The raw pitch values of a melodic sequence is *rounded* to a series of pitch classes.
-The degree of **chromaticism** is denoted with a normalized value, which determines how complex is the sequence of eligible pitch classes.
+The degree of chromaticism is denoted with a normalized value, which determines how complex is the sequence of eligible pitch classes.

 This is the meaning of different values for chromaticism: